 Excellent (A– to A*): Work which displays a thorough grasp of the subject, with evidence of depth and originality in conceptual and critical thinking, expressed convincingly.

 Fair (C– to C+): Work which displays fair knowledge of the subject, with satisfactory ability at conceptual and critical thinking, expressed understandably.

-On completion of this module, the student should be able to apply skills of musical analysis, source-based research, and critical thinking in relation to the music studied
+On completion of this module, the student should be able to apply skills of musical analysis, source-based research, and critical thinking, and conceptual thinking in relation to the music studied

 Students will be required to provide a brief but detailed analysis of a song / section of a song from the popular repertoire, rooted in at least one of the theories / methodologies discussed on the module.
 Presentations may be done live or prerecorded in the manner of a YouTube video (separate criteria will be given for each).
 To be delivered / submitted during the semester on a date specified by the tutor.